 You most likely found this article after doing a Google search on “IVR Best Practices,” or something similar.
 A search such as that will return a lot of potential sources of information.
 Interactive Voice Response best practices can be a very subjective topic.
 Especially when considering the source.
 Customer service and call center consultants will offer up advice based on their consultative specialty.
 Voice automation and related SaaS (software as a service) providers will tweak their advice specific to their core product’s capabilities.

 Our advice will be more agnostic and focus on the best customer service outcomes for your customers (or callers).
-Over the past 20+ years of designing Interactive Voice Response applications, we have the first-hand experience in what works best.
-This blog post follows our high-level strategy article on 8 Things You Can Do To Boost Your CX In 2020, with some real-world IVR tactics.
+Over the past 15+ years of designing self-service IVR (Interactive Voice Response applications), we have first-hand experience in what works best.
+This blog post is updated for 2023 and and originally followed our high-level strategy article on 8 Things You Can Do To Boost Your CX In 2020, with some real-world IVR self-service automation tactics.

 The Unexpected Truth